HOME |

 A

-model about working with whole persons throughout the
+about working with whole persons throughout the

 debrief.

-how models are readily misinterpreted.
+This is partly about how models are readily misinterpreted.
+As

-used as a sequence, it is - whatever
+soon as a model can be used as a sequence, it is - whatever its

-Borton writes of his 'Sensing,
+author might say.
+Borton writes of his 'Sensing, Transforming,

-model's three divisions are arbitrary,
+Acting' model: "The model's three divisions are arbitrary, for

-function in a simple 1-2-3 fashion, but
+the processes do not function in a simple 1-2-3 fashion, but

 are